f3-factory/F3com-data/web/main.md

             return false; // this file is not valid, return false will skip moving it

         // everything went fine, hurray!
-    },
+        return true; // allows the file to be moved from php tmp dir to your defined upload dir },
     $overwrite,
     $slug